 And last important benefit: Be your own boss ;-)

-As per now I think this is win-win condition for customers who don’t have separate QA departments and testers who want to earn some descent cash from their skill and experience.
+As per now, I think this is a win-win condition for customers who don’t have separate QA departments and testers who want to earn some descent cash from their skill and experience.

-Have your opinion on this in comment section below.
+Have your opinion on this in the comment section below.

 Update: This is a pilot program from uTest and only selected testers will get a response when this pay per bug system goes live.
 This is a beta program and right now I can’t predict any success of this program.
 So wait and watch till next update from them.